 Pure and purer

 I want to stress one point. constexpr functions are not per se pure.
 Thanks to Marcel Wid, who made me aware of this. constexpr functions are a lot purer than ordinary functions.
-E.g. you can only invoke a constexpr function in a constexpr function.
-Who wants only to use pure functions should study Haskell.
-The very well written introduction to Haskell Learn You a Haskell For Great Good from Miran Lipovaca is online available.
+E.g., you can only invoke a constexpr function in a constexpr function.
+Those who want only to use pure functions should study Haskell.
+The exceptionally well-written introduction to Haskell Learn You a Haskell For Great Good from Miran Lipovaca is available online.

 What's next?